Parsing EPCIS XML with Python lxml Efficiently

 return True

-# route it to the dead-letter queue for compliance review.
+# Route to dead-letter queue for compliance review

 return False